-418 Contingent Job offers given at WOW 2.0
+610 Contingent job offers given at WOW 2.0

 WOW 2.0, an event that targeted high school seniors had tremendous success.
-27 total companies were in attendance hiring for 978 positions.
-Out of 12 school systems in the nine county West Alabama Region there were 418 contingent job offers given out to high school seniors.
+25 total companies were in attendance hiring for 1,100 positions.
+There were 230 students in attendance.
+Eight counties were represented out of the nine county West Alabama Region.
+We are proud to announce there were 610 contingent job offers given out to high school seniors, that’s 192 more contingent job offers than the 2022-year WOW 2.0 event.

 High school seniors were able to speak with not only industry-professionals, but also post-secondary schools, in a job fair setting.
 They engaged with employers and colleges in seeking part-time, full-time, apprenticeship, and internship opportunities.

-For more information about WOW 2.0 visit here
+For more information, about WOW visit our website.